Reorganizing topologies of Steiner trees to accelerate their elimination: Numerical results

 \section{Numerical results}

-In this section, we present computational results that compare the performance of the algorithm proposed by Smith, modified according to \cref{sec:pruning}, with that of the enhanced version proposed in this paper.
-First, we present some results for general instances in two and three dimensions.
-Then, we assess the performances on a specific set of problems.
-We take the simplest interaction criterion of all: a lower bound of the reorganization is computed and the corresponding tree is then completely optimized if the bound is satisfying.
-We focus on two things: the execution time and the number of topologies explored.
+In this section, we explore in what measure topology reorganizations can improve the performance of the algorithm proposed by Smith, modified according to \cref{sec:pruning}.
+The goal of this section is not to compete with the stronger algorithms \cite{Fampa}\cite{Fonseca}\cite{Laarhoven} developed the last decade but to assess that topology reorganizations can and should indeed be used as part of the usual enumeration scheme to prune the branch-and-bound tree more.
+First, we present some results for general instances in two, three and four dimensions, although the performance on planar instances is of least importance We take a simple interaction criterion: a lower bound of the reorganization is computed and the corresponding tree is then completely optimized if the bound is satisfying.
+The flaw of this strong criterion is the lack of opportunity to save time on the optimization process.
+We focus on three things: the execution time, the number of topologies explored, and the average number of reorganizations that occur for a given number of points in a given dimension.
 As we explore topologies, two cases occur: the trees corresponding to topologies explored ``normally'' are built from scratch while the ones corresponding to reorganizations are already built.
 This second case does not appear in the original algorithm.
 Therefore we choose to indicate the number of lower bounds computed to represent the number of topologies explored.
 As we do not compute lower bounds before reaching the first leaf, this choice gives a little advantage to the original algorithm but we consider it negligible and report the results without taking it into account.
-Implementations of the algorithms were tested using randomly generated instances whose points lay in $\left[-1, 1\right]^d$ for $d=2,3$.
-The results are presented as ratios between our algorithm and the original one; that is, if the ratio is 0.8, our version shows an improvement of twenty percent.
+Implementations of the algorithms were tested using randomly generated instances whose points lay in $\left[-1, 1\right]^d$ for $d=2,3,4$.
+The results are presented as ratios between the version using topology reorganizations and the original algorithm; that is, a ratio of 0.8 denotes an improvement of twenty percent.

-The results show a substantial improvement both in the number of topologies explored and the speed of computation.
-The exponential growth of the number of topologies to explored makes the computation of such results for large sets of regular points practically impossible.
+Due to the (possibly very large) difference of time required to solve two different instances with the same number of regular points, we consider benchmarking of random instances relevant if at least several dozens (or hundreds) of instances can be averaged.
+However, the exponential growth of the number of topologies to explored makes the computation of such results for large sets of regular points practically impossible.